City of Golden Zoning Code Update

 I see that my property at 818 9th St has been included in the "Transition" remapping.
 I am not sure why this was done, and using the provided definition of Transition, it doesn't make sense at all.
 The half block (as defined in Rev. 2) east of Arapahoe to Washington contains properties in the 8th/9th st Historic District that don't fit the Transition model at all.
 Can you provide reasoning for this?

-canyon conch almost 3 years ago
+canyon conch over 3 years ago

 characters left